 Poverty relief and rural development.
 We are committed to providing charitable contributions to the underserved communities in China, many of which are in rural areas.
 We hope to leverage the power of our platform to address the living needs of these communities and offer localized and effective solutions.
-As of June 30, 2020, we contributed more than RMB39 million to the initiatives related to poverty relief and rural development.
-For example, we provided funding support for the education of more than 1,000 students in poverty in Gansu, China as of June 30, 2020.
-We have donated to build more than 150 libraries for elementary schools in less developed areas.
+As of September 30, 2020, we contributed more than RMB40 million to the initiatives related to poverty relief and rural development as well as RMB2 million for community charity.
+For example, we provided funding support for the education of more than 1,000 students in poverty in Gansu, China as of September 30, 2020.
+We have donated to build more than 180 libraries for elementary schools in less developed areas.
 We also collaborate with a third-party foundation to fund surgeries for children with serious diseases in rural areas.